Netflix-Skunkworks/spectatord/README.md

 A double value.
 The meaning of the value depends on the metric type.

-## Some performance numbers
+## Performance Numbers

-A key goal of this project is to have some good performance.
-This means we need to be able to use few resources for the common use cases where the number of metric updates is relatively small (fewer than 10k requests per second), and being able to scale to handle hundreds of thousands of updates per second when that is required.
+A key goal of this project is to deliver high performance.
+This means that we need to use few resources for the common use case, where the number of metric updates is relatively small (< 10k reqs/sec), and it also needs to be able to handle hundreds of thousands of updates per second when required.

-Using Unix domain sockets we can handle close to 1M metric updates per second, assuming the client batches the updates and sends a few at a time.
-Sending every single metric update requires a lot of context switching but is something that works well for the majority of our use cases.
+Using Unix domain sockets, we can handle close to 1M metric updates per second, assuming the client batches the updates and sends a few at a time.
+Sending every single metric update requires a lot of context switching, but is something that works well for the majority of our use cases.
 This simplicity means the user does not have to maintain any local state.

 ```
 Transport          Batch Size    First 10M          Second 10M